Pharmacare & Other Benefits

 Serving or discharged members of the RCMP can find out more information about their benefits from the RCMP benefits page.

 We want you to have good wear time.
 An Enterostomal Therapy (ET) nurse can review your pouching system and application technique to make sure you are getting reliable wear time.
-The Canadian Association of Enterostomal Therapists (CAET) can help you find an ET nurse.
+The Nurses Specialized in Wound, Ostomy & Continence Canada (NSWOCC) can help you find a Nurse Specialized in Wound, Ostomy & Continence.

 - There are rubber reusable ostomy pouches from Permatype